-Communicating with customers in a way that is clear, fair and not misleading is at the heart of our business.
-Our advertising standards team ensures we communicate with customers correctly and accurately – complying with regulatory rules, UK advertising codes and ensuring that funds are performing in a way that continues to be right for customers.
+Communicating with customers in a way that is clear, fair, and not misleading is at the heart of our business.
+Our advertising standards teams ensure we communicate with customers correctly and accurately, complying with regulatory rules and UK advertising codes.

-By having these procedures in place, we can promise that the products customers buy, advice they receive and their choice of funds are all fit for purpose.
+By having these procedures in place, we are confident that the products our customers buy are fit for purpose.

-The relationships we build with customers are crucial to our success – always look to learn as much as possible so that our service is always helpful and provides value.
+The relationships we build with customers are crucial to our success.
+We always look to learn as much as possible so that our service is always helpful and provides constant value.

 Examples of how we measure our relationship with customers include:

-- Culture.
-Are we customer focused in everything we do, from setting our strategy to servicing our customers?
-Do we quickly put things right when things don’t go to plan?
+- Culture - Are we customer focused in everything we do, from setting our strategy to servicing our customers?

 Publication of complaint data

-Every year, the UK’s Financial Ombudsman Services publishes a report reviewing our business.
-The report shows the number of customers that ask for an independent review of a complaint decision made by us, compared to our peers.
+In addition, the UK’s Financial Ombudsman Services also publishes a bi-annual report showing the number of customers that asked for an independent review of a complaint decision made by us.

-Our insight into the needs of vulnerable customers helps us create products and investments which help people through difficult times.
+There are many forms of vulnerability which can change over time.
+Our insight into the needs of vulnerable customers helps us create products, investments and services which help people through difficult times.
 We liaise with charities and social enterprise experts to help guide us on how we can improve.
-In 2015 we delivered a number of initiatives relating to how we deal with vulnerable customers:

 Training our employees